-The drop-down list is a great helper When you are working with a large database and you need to pick a specific item from a list.
+The drop-down list is of great help when you are working with a large database and you need to pick a specific item from a list.
 Using a drop-down list you can select any specific data in seconds.
 You can also link a cell value with your drop-down list to make your task more comfortable.
-Today in this article we will discuss how to link a cell value with a drop-down list in Excel.
+Today we will discuss how to link a cell value with a drop down list in Excel.

 Download Practice Workbook